tillgrallert/p3a6afa20/catch-me-if-you-can.md

 # Conclusion

 - Summary
+    + In this paper I outlined the technical and infrastructural challenges to "digital history" or computational approaches to the material artefacts of societies outside the Global North.
+I showed, how a digital episteme deeply rooted in 20th-century, english-speaking, American neoliberal capitalism requires mitigation strategies on every level of the digital workflow, which involve significant investments in the making of corpora, resources and tools if we want to reap the promised fruits of the digital humanities.
+I also posed that one of the consequences of the hyperbolic/teleologic promises of ubiquitous digitised knowledge is a neo-orientalist silencing of the material heritage of societies outside the Global North.
+    + I introduced my own corpus building efforts
+    + I provided a first computational exploration of the late Ottoman Arabic ideosphere by looking at networks of periodicals and authors as well as their geographic distribution.
+    + Noting that modelling a network of periodical authors that, due to the peculiarity of the medium, covers less than one fifth of the
 - Findings
+    + There are number of core findings.
+    + Modelling the network of references to periodical titles, I could confirm established knowledge about the importance of certain journals over others.
+The Cairene journals of *al-Manār*, *al-Muqtaṭaf* and *al-Hilāl* are central to the late Ottoman Arabic ideosphere, even though they were published outside the Ottoman Empire {>>Egypt is de facto independent of the Ottoman Empire<<}.
+A future systematic exploration of periodicals will have to digitise these and compare them to *al-Muqtabas*, which shows many traits of a periodical of transregional importance very different from the other journals in our corpus.
+    + The exploration of the network of authors published in our corpus, on the other hand, provided a number of surprising results that will need to be addressed in future scholarship: The noted importance of Iraqi writers over Syrians contradicts the core narrative about the Arabic renaissance (*nahḍa*).
     - importance of Iraq
     - The core authors of our network do not figure prominently in the scholarly literature on the Arabic press
     - limited overlap between journals from the same city